devleaks/cockpitdecks-docs/docs/Button/Button Activation.md

 | `stops=3`       | Number of stop values.
 For example: Stops=3 will give 0-1-2-1-0 cycles, with 3 stops 0, 1, and 2.                                                                                                                                                                           |
 | `initial-value` | If an initial value is supplied, it's sign indicated how the value will evolve.<br><br>For example, if the initial value is 1, the next value will be 2 (go up).
 If the initial value is -1, the initial value will be set to 1, but the next value will be zero (go down). |
 | `set-dataref`   | Optional dataref to set the value of the current stop.<br><br>Very much like On/Off activation either `commands` or `set-dataref` can be supplied or both.                                                                                                                  |

+### Activation Value

+The activation value for UpDown activation is the current value.

 ## State Values